Possession of Firearm by Felon in Raleigh / Person Subject to Domestic Violence Order

 Petition and Order for Restoration of Firearm Rights — This is the form that must be completed by any convicted felon petitioning the district court in his county of residence to have his firearms rights restored.
 It is in your best interest to consult an attorney before submitting any petition.
 You may also want to consider sealing or expunging your record first if you were convicted of an eligible non-violent felony offense.

-Find the Best Lawyer for Possession of Firearm by Felon Charges
+Find the Best Lawyer for Possession of Firearm by Felon Charges in Raleigh!

 Are you a convicted felon or were you subject to a protective order when you were charged with unlawful possession of a firearm?
 Do not delay in seeking legal representation for help protecting your rights.